 1Introduction

-It has been suggested that an estuary is a self-organization system (Nield et al., 2005) and that an equilibrium is achieved subject to any constraints on the system (Townend, 2012; Pethick, 1984; Savenije, 2012).
-Generally, river and tide conditions are the basis for a generalized analysis of system equilibrium and adjustment (Sassi and Hoitink, 2013; Dalrymple and Choi, 2007).
-Understanding and quantifying the relative importance of tide and river contributions to the work done locally and globally over different states of riverine discharge is limited (Ensign et al., 2013), although it has been noted that the general configuration of a mature estuary may strive to adjust itself in response to varying constraints in such a manner that the system seeks to do minimum work as a whole, whilst also minimizing energy dissipation locally (Yang et al., 1981; Nield et al., 2005; Yang, 1971).
+It has been suggested that an estuary is a self-organization system (Nield et al., 2005) and that an equilibrium is achieved subject to every constraint on the system (Pethick, 1984; Savenije, 2012; Townend, 2012).
+Generally, river and tide conditions are the basis for a generalized analysis of system equilibrium and adjustment (Dalrymple and Choi, 2007; Sassi and Hoitink, 2013).
+Understanding and quantifying the relative importance of tide and river contributions to the work done locally and globally over different states of riverine discharge is limited (Ensign et al., 2013), although it has been noted that the general configuration of a mature estuary may strive to adjust itself in response to varying constraints in such a manner that the system seeks to do minimum work as a whole, whilst also minimizing energy dissipation locally (Yang, 1971a; Yang et al., 1981; Nield et al., 2005).

-Rivers derive their energy from precipitation on higher ground within the catchment, whereas estuaries derive their energy from ocean tide.
-A further difference that is often made use of when analyzing these systems is that the river discharge can often be considered constant over a given reach (Yang, 1971).
+Rivers derive their energy from precipitation on higher ground within the catchment, whereas estuaries derive their energy from the ocean tide.
+A further difference that is often made use of when analyzing these systems is that the river discharge can be considered constant over a given reach (Yang, 1971a).
 This being the case, it follows that the energy head must change exponentially if the system as a whole is to do minimum work (Leopold and Langbein, 1962).
+In contrast, many tidal estuaries are exponentially convergent (Pethick, 1984), and also exhibit an exponential variation in discharge, with approximately constant energy head, which again implies a condition of minimum work (Langbein, 1963).
+Field studies have produced some evidence compatible with the assumptions that have allowed some selective testing of these concepts (Langbein, 1963; Yang, 1971b; Cherkauer, 1973) .
+Subsequently, there are further developments (Rodríguez-Iturbe et al., 1992; Dun and Townend, 1998; Lanzoni and Seminara, 2002; Savenije, 2012; Kleidon et al., 2013; Huang et al., 2014) and criticisms (Davy and Davies, 1979; Griffiths, 1984) of the arguments surrounding the concept of minimum work and uniform energy dissipation.
+The criticisms mostly focus on:

+whether it is legitimate to use an analogue to apply the thermodynamic principle to stream counterparts.
+Although Kleidon et al (2013) have since made clear that this is simply a function of how work is defined; and

+the compatibility with observations when combining these extremal hypotheses with conventional sediment transport and flow resistance equations, although recent work by Huang et al (2014) demonstrated the applicability of these concepts to the fluvial reaches of the Yangtze.

-In contrast, many tidal estuaries are exponentially convergent (Pethick, 1984), which also exhibit an exponential variation in discharge, with approximately constant energy head, which again implies a condition of minimum work (Langbein, 1963).
-Field studies (Yang, 1971b; Cherkauer, 1973; Langbein, 1963) have produced some evidence compatible with the assumptions that have allowed some selective testing of these concepts.
-Subsequently, there has been further developments and criticism of the arguments surrounding the concept of minimum work and uniform energy dissipation (e.g. Cai et al., 2014; Davy and Davies, 1979; Dun and Townend, 1998; Friedrichs and Aubrey, 1994; Griffiths, 1984; Kleidon et al., 2013; Lanzoni and Seminara, 1998; Lanzoni and Seminara, 2002; Rodríguez-Iturbe et al., 1992; Savenije, 2012).
-Whilst in many systems river or tide may dominate, there are some systems where there is a strong interplay between river and tide, such as the Yangtze, where the river discharge changes dramatically from season to season (Xu and Milliman, 2009; Chen and Zhao, 2001; Xu et al., 2005), and river dominance changes to tide dominance cyclically from wet season to dry season (Zhang et al., 2012; Dalrymple and Choi, 2007).
-Such systems have strong signals for river and tide, and so provide a useful basis for investigating how energy dissipation and concepts such as uniform energy density, or minimum work vary as the energy inputs to the system vary.
+In many systems either river or tide may dominate, while there are some systems where there is a strong interplay between river and tide, such as the Yangtze, where the river discharge changes dramatically from season to season (Chen and Zhao, 2001; Xu et al., 2005; Xu and Milliman, 2009), and river dominance changes to tide dominance cyclically from wet season to dry season (Dalrymple and Choi, 2007; Zhang et al., 2012).
+Such systems have strong signals from both river and tide, and so provide a useful basis for investigating how energy dissipation and concepts such as uniform energy density, or minimum work vary as the energy inputs to the system vary.